I. Almonds Production in Australia

 After hulling and shelling, the almonds are transported to the processing facilities, where they undergo a range of activities such as peeling, sorting, grading, blanching, milling, chipping, roasting, and packaging.

 Almonds can be slivered by almond kernel slivering machine into strip shape, sliced by almond slicing machine into almond slices, diced by almond kernels chopping machine into small granules which are widely used in bakery food processing, such as the biscuit, candy, chocolate, cookie, etc., split, left whole or ground (meal/flour).
-Almond milk is now the most popular plant based milk, with sales higher than soybean milk.
+Almond milk is now the most popular plant-based milk, with sales higher than soybean milk.

 III.
-Market Demand of Australian Almonds
+Market Demand for Australian Almonds

 ● Domestic consumption of almond in Australia